jmriosal/peft-sparta/README.md

 SpaRTA (Sparse Random parameTer Adaptation) is a Parameter-Efficient Fine-Tuning (PEFT) alternative to traditional LoRA that reduces the number of trainable parameters by randomly selecting a very small proportion of the model parameters to train on.

-This Python package provides for now the invocation code necessary to load and run SpaRTA adapted models.
+This Python package for now provides the invocation code necessary to load and run SpaRTA adapted models for inference.
 For an implementation of SpaRTA adapters and their training see https://github.com/IBM/sparta.
 For more details on how SpaRTA works see our [paper](https://arxiv.org/pdf/2502.15975).

 ## Installation